Skip to contents

 • operational simplicity

 No single model optimises all dimensions.
-The role of the pricing framework is to make these trade-offs:
+A useful pricing framework makes these trade-offs:

 • explicit